 Every time you get into a relationship, you wonder if you’re going to have a good relationship with your lover.
 But what is a good relationship really?

-Find out here.
+Our lives revolve around love, be it with friends, family, or lovers.
+We need love in our lives to feel better and live happier.
 But are you in a good relationship that’ll give you the bliss and warmth that you crave for?

-It’s easy to find it but it’s even more easy to overlook it.
+Simply put, a good relationship is a beautiful experience.
+It’s easy to find it but it’s even easier to overlook it.

 You can spend all your life looking for true love and a good relationship, and you may never experience it even if it’s right in front of your eyes.